HashimThePassionate/building-api-with-fastapi/05-structuring-apps/readme.md

 Each registered user and event will have a **unique ID**.
 This is to prevent conflicts when managing users and events that might share the same ID.

-For this section, we will not be prioritizing **authentication** or **database management**, as those topics will be discussed in depth in later chapters.
+For this section, we will not be prioritizing **authentication** or **database management**, as those topics will be discussed in depth in later sections.

 -----